ILEBORA/BoraSMS/README.md

 ### Handling Responses

-The `sendSMS()` method returns the raw API response.
+The `sendSMS()` method returns the JSON API response.
 You can use this response to check the status of the SMS request or handle it accordingly (e.g., display a success message or log an error).

 ### Example Callback Response